arthurgassner/swissenergy-frontend/docs/deployment.md

 And _voilà_!
 Cron will run in our VPS' background, and send our GET request to the our ML backend's `/forecasts/update` route on the 15th minutes of each hour.

-??? note "Only exposing necessary routes through `caddy`.
+??? note "Only exposing necessary routes through `caddy`."
   Since `cron` will handle the forecast update from the inside of the VPS, there is no need for us to expose `/forecasts/update` to the outside.
   We can explicitely whitelist certain routes through our `Caddyfile`: